russelldb/riak_core/docs/ring_claim.md

 If the database operation doesn't know the keys it is interested in, for example in a secondary index query, it must ask every nth vnode - where n is the n-val for the bucket related to that query.
 If there is a n-val of three, that means there are three different coverage plans in a healthy cluster that could be used for the query, with the offset being chosen at random to determine which plan will be used.
 To be explicit, there will be one coverage plan based on the 1st partition, the 4th partition, the 7th partition etc - and two more coverage plans where the partitions used are right shifted by 1 and 2 partitions respectively.

 If a vnode is unavailable for a coverage query, using a fallback node is not a desirable answer.
 Coverage queries are run with r=1 (only one vnode is checked for every part of the keyspace), so fallback nodes are unsafe as they only contain the data since the cluster change event occurred for some of those partitions.
 So the coverage planner must assess the partitions which are not covered by the plan, and find other vnodes that can fill the role of the missing vnodes.

-TODO: THIS IS TOO MUCH TOO EARLY

-For most vnodes in a coverage plan, the coverage plan is interested in all the answers present in that vnode, but where the coverage plan is looking for a vnode to fill a gap in the coverage, the query is passed with a partition filter so that only results in specific partitions are fetched.
-Using the partition filter avoids unnecessary duplication of results.
-This same filter is used for partitions at the tail of the coverage plan, which would otherwise return results that have already been found from the front of the plan (as the ring-size will not be divisible by three).
+A partition filter will be passed along with the accumulating function for vnodes where querying the whole vnode would otherwise return duplicate data.

 ## Overview of the Ring - the Claiming problem

-If we have a ring - which is really a list of partitions of a key space, which are mapped in turn to vnodes (individual key-value stores): the key question is how do we distribute these vnodes around the physical cluster.
+If we have a ring - which is really a list of partitions of a key space, which are mapped in turn to vnodes (individual key-value stores): the key question is how do we distribute these vnodes around the physical cluster?

 Riak has no specifically assigned roles (i.e. there is no master controlling node), so in theory distribution of vnodes can be managed by a process of nodes claiming the number of vnodes they want, and a consensus being reached within the cluster what the up-to-date set of claims are.
 Different nodes can propose changes to the ring, and detection of conflicts between different proposals is managed using vector clocks.
 In practice, such changes to claim are made through administrative action using cluster plans, and the node on which the cluster plan is made will make claims on the ring on behalf of the nodes involved in the change.